SwanseaUniversityMedical/multimorbidity_hypergraphs/README.md

 A publication describing what this code does can be found here: https://www.sciencedirect.com/science/article/pii/S1532046421002458

+Install using pip: `pip install multimorbidity-hypergraphs`

+To import: `import multimorbidity_hypergraphs as hgt`

 Run tests using `pytest` in the top directory.